therod/theminimalistcoder/app/data/articles/2012-11-09-railsgirlszurich.md

 concepts in a more simplistic fashion.

-Also by doing the programming exercise after the group introduction you won’t pull the groups out of *THE ZONE&#8482;* so that they can keep working open ended.
+Also by doing the programming exercise after the group introduction you won’t pull the groups out of THE ZONE&#8482; so that they can keep working open ended.
 This was a huge bummer for our group since we achieved an amazing state of flow but got interrupted because we had to do the bento exercise which at this point was more disturbing than informative.

 <b>Rails Girls will be called Java Girls from today on!</b>
 Not really.
-But why exactly is it called *RailsGirls*?
+But why exactly is it called RailsGirls?
 This important philosophical fact also got lost during the event.
 I think it’s not called Rails Girls because of the Rails Framework but because of the awesome community surrounding it.